The "Meltdown" and "Spectre" Vulnerabilities

 - Virtually every computer and device in the world is affected, meaning the entire IT industry, from software publishers, hardware manufacturers, and cloud services providers, must urgently respond.

 First, a bit of good news: these flaws can't plausibly be activated on your computer or mobile device remotely by some hacker over the Internet.
 They can only be exploited by software actually running on your device, which is how most vulnerabilities we've dealt with in the past have worked.
-So, if you haven't changed anything on your computer, it's not like it's prone now to just start sending your passwords out to criminals.
+So, if you haven't changed anything on your computer, it's not now suddenly prone to start sending your passwords out to criminals.

-Even so, if your computer does get compromised by software that exploits Meltdown or Spectre, an attacker would need particular knowledge of you and what he's looking for to get anything worthwhile.
-And if you're prone to run unwanted or high-risk software on your computer, you're more likely to catch some malware that encrypts all your files and demands a ransom payment to restore them, because that's a much more efficient attack for a criminal to carry out.
-So, while these new flaws introduce a new technological threat vector, nothing has changed as far how you use (or should use) your computer.
+If your computer does get compromised by software that intends to exploit Meltdown or Spectre, an attacker would need particular knowledge of you and what he's looking for to get anything worthwhile.
+And if you're prone to run unwanted or high-risk software on your computer, you're more likely to catch some malware that encrypts all your files and demands a ransom payment to restore them, because that's a much more efficiently profitable attack for a criminal to carry out.
+So, while these flaws introduce a novel technological threat vector, nothing has changed as far how you use (or should use) your computer.

 Devices that do not access websites or download software are safe.
 So, even if the tiny computer that controls your refrigerator has the flaw, no malicious software is going to execute on it, so there is no need to replace it.

-These flaws are hugely significant for servers running in the cloud, and here's why calling this apocalyptic wasn't so far-fetched, even as many months later the Internet seems to be working as usual.
+These flaws are hugely significant for servers running in the cloud, and here's why calling this apocalyptic wasn't so far-fetched.
 See, a vast amount of Internet services we use every day are hosted on virtual machines running on physical servers shared by many different companies (that is, "the cloud").
 As you may remember, the Heartbleed bug of 2014 made it so a criminal could steal secret encoded information from a particular publicly-accessible virtual machine that was running the buggy software, such as a website or mail server.
 Other virtual machines running on the same physical server, though, are unaffected by the compromise of one through Heartbleed.
-But with Meltdown and Spectre, someone could conceivably sign up for an account in Microsoft Azure, Google Cloud, or Amazon Web Services, spin up a virtual machine, run exploitative software, and instantly access the most sensitive data on all the other virtual machines running on the same physical server.
+But with Meltdown and Spectre, someone could conceivably sign up for an account in Microsoft Azure, Google Cloud, or Amazon Web Services, spin up a virtual machine, run exploitative software, and instantly access the most sensitive data on all the other virtual machines running on the same physical server, including back-end virtual database servers that don't connect to the Internet.
 If your virtual machine running in a cloud services provider's system is targeted, there is nothing you can do about it.

 Note that neither of these vulnerabilities by themselves enable anyone to modify the exposed data in place, or alter the function of the compromised virtual machines.
-However, someone could use information found from examining protected memory of a server to then log in to the server as an administrator.
+However, someone could use information found from examining protected memory of a server to then log in to the server as an administrator, and thereby do anything he wants with it.

 Encrypted data is only at risk if the encryption keys are prone to exposure.
 So if you encrypted some sensitive data before pushing it to a virtual machine in the cloud, and that virtual machine doesn't have the encryption keys, then the data is not going to be exposed merely by a criminal gaining access to the server.